hesamzakerirad/laravel-api-debugger/README.md

 ### Let's see an example

-After setting `APP_DEBUG` key to `true` and requesting a route with debugger middleware on top of it, you'll be presented with this response.
+After setting `APP_DEBUG` key to `true` and requesting a route with debugger middleware on top of it, you'll be presented a response like this.

 ```json
 {